ampproject/amphtml/extensions/amp-lightbox-gallery/amp-lightbox-gallery.md

 - `aria-label`
 - `aria-labelledby`

-#### Example 1: Using figcaption for description

-In this example, `<amp-lightbox-gallery>` displays the `figcaption` value as its description, showing "Toront's CN tower was ....".
+In the following example, `<amp-lightbox-gallery>` displays the `figcaption` value as its description, showing "Toront's CN tower was ....".

 ```html
 <figure>